Skip to Content

 Entrance to The Colosseum concert venue in Caesars Palace

-Think along the lines of Adele, Celine Dion, Lady Gaga, Silk Sonic, John Legend and Luke Bryan.
-It might even be worth timing a trip to Vegas around a particular artist you want to see.
+Each year, certain Vegas hotels host resident superstar artists like Adele, Celine Dion, Lady Gaga, Silk Sonic, John Legend and Luke Bryan.
+You might even be planning a trip to Vegas around seeing a particular artist?

 • Caesars Palace – The Colosseum